 The Ranthambore Fort is located in Ranthambore National Park

-On 21 June 2013, Ranthambore Fort was declared as World Heritage at the 36th meeting of UNESCO’s Global Committee on Heritage.
-It is an important tourist destination of Rajasthan.
+On 21 June 2013, Ranthambore Fort declared a World Heritage at the 36th meeting of UNESCO’s Global Committee on Heritage.
+It is an important tourist destination in Rajasthan.

 Manufacturing period of Ranthambore Fort.
 Ranthambore Fort was built by the Chauhan ruler, but the name of the ruler is still unclear.
 But most people believe that the fort was built in 944 CE at the time of Sapaldaksh.